techistem/UkMove_CI_P4/README.md

 #### User Stories

-All epics, user stories with their acceptance criteria and tasks can be viewed on the [Github Project Board](https://github.com/users/techistem/projects/18).
+Agile methodology was used to manage the development of UKMove.
+A project board was created to track user stories, each assigned a MoSCoW prioritization tag (must-have, should-have, could-have, won’t-have)All epics, user stories with their acceptance criteria and tasks can be viewed on the [Github Project Board](https://github.com/users/techistem/projects/18).

 ### Wireframes